Jrod6263/Project1ElkStack/README.md

  What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 - Load balancers reroute live traffic incase of DDos attack or other availability issues.
 Jump box allows us to protect our azure VMs and also allows us to monitor and log in our boxes.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system logs
-- _TODO: What does Filebeat watch for?
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system logs What does Filebeat watch for?
 Monitoring log files and locations and fowards to elasticsearch.
-- _TODO: What does Metricbeat record?
+What does Metricbeat record?
 Fowards metrics and statistics to elasticsearch

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.